biocatiit/website/content/pages/users_howto_saxs_design.rst

 be aiming for a concentration on elution similar to that of a batch mode experiment.
 AF4-MALS-SAXS has concentration requirements similar to SEC-SAXS.

-IEC-SAXS experiments can have significantly larger loading volumes if desired (will require loop to be change, so inform your beamline scientist in advance).
+IEC-SAXS experiments can have significantly larger loading volumes if desired, and concentration can be done on the column.
+The Capto HiRes 5/50 have a maximum loading capacity of 50 mg.
 AF4-MALS-SAXS experiments use sample volumes similar to SEC-SAXS.

 In either case, talk to your beamline scientist for more details.